zsoltszabo/node-uglifier/README.md

 They will be copied to the ./lib_external folder and references to them will be modified in the merged file.

-It handles as well: new(require(module))(constructorParams)
+It handles as well:
+ new(require(module))(constructorParams)
+ require(module)()
+ require(module)(something)

 Notes
 --------
 Obviously you need to avoid cycles in your merged dependencies.
+Though they are all detected and written out to console, so no worries.

 I like programing in high level interpreted languages but I hate filthy thieves, blackhat hackers.
 They can steal the fruit of your hard work in just a fraction of the time of that it took you to create it.
 If you have any idea, contribution how to protect a full NodeJS app even better, obfuscate it better just contact me, commit to Github for creds:).
 I would like to make this project